mgcc/zoo_backend/README.md

 ### Zoo application

-## Backend CRUD API for for Animal records
+## Backend CRUD API for Animal records

 The structure of Animal records is as follows: